VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P3S.md

 ___

 + **<u>Sun's Pinion</u>:**
-The two closest players from *Phoinix* will recieve an AoE, when it resolves a *Sunshadow* will spawn and get tethered to that player.
+The two closest players from *Phoinix* will receive an AoE, when it resolves a *Sunshadow* will spawn and get tethered to that player.
 It's a proximity tether and after 6 seconds, it will dash toward that player.
 Both attacks deal fire <span class='magic'>magical damage</span> and apply a <span class='debuff'>Fire Resistance Down II</span> debuff lasting 4 seconds.

 ___